Editorial illustration for n8n Launches Local AI Model to Detect and Respond to Code Drift Automatically

 Common Questions Answered

-How does n8n use a local AI model to detect and classify data drift?
+How does n8n's local AI model detect and respond to code drift?